Gabriel Gosálvez: Socialist politics

-The end of the Chaco War, which resulted in the disastrous loss of Bolivia, led to wide-ranging discontent with the traditional conservative political order led by the Liberal and Republican (Socialist and Genuine) parties.
+The end of the Chaco War, which resulted in a disastrous loss of territory for Bolivia, led to wide-ranging discontent with the traditional conservative political order led by the Liberal and Republican (Socialist and Genuine) parties.
 In the midst of a surge in left-wing agitation, Gosálvez left the Socialist Republican Party and joined the leadership of the newly formed United Socialist Party.
 In May 1936, the PSU supported the coup d'état which toppled Tejada Sorzano and brought Colonel David Toro to power as the head of a civil-military junta.

 Gosálvez joined the junta as Minister of National Defense from 17 May to 7 September 1936.
 After that, Gosálvez briefly left political activity, declining the invitation given by Toro on 17 October to attend as Minister Plenipotentiary the peace conference between Bolivia and Paraguay in Buenos Aires.
 When Toro was overthrown by lieutenant colonel Germán Busch on 13 July 1937, Gosálvez returned to ministerial politics as Secretary-General of the Junta and later Minister of Government, Justice, and Propaganda.
 While in these offices, he was the acting Foreign Minister on two separate occasions in the absence of both Enrique Baldivieso and Eduardo Díez de Medina.

 As Minister of Government, Gosálvez became a close advisor to President Busch, teaming with the former president of the national convention Renato Riverín to bring together the disparate factions of the left-wing into a unified, government-supported Socialist Party.
 However, the bloc suffered from a lack of strong commitment on the part of President Busch.
 On 18 March 1939, Gosálvez resigned from the portfolio of government in order to dedicate himself purely to diplomatic work.
 The loose united front he worked to form quickly collapsed when Vicente Leyton, his successor as Government Minister, refused to join it.